 Battle of Alapan Marker and Flag

 The Battle of Alapan was a momentous event in the quest for Philippine Independence because it was the first significant victory of the military forces headed by Emilio Aguinaldo after his return from Hong Kong to the Philippines.
-After the Battle of Alapan, Aguinaldo marched to Cavite, and the 300 Spaniards they held captive and unfurled what will soon become the Philippine National Flag.
+After the Battle of Alapan, Aguinaldo marched to Cavite, and the 300 Spaniards they held captive and unfurled what would soon become the Philippine National Flag.
 You may visit the Battle of Alapan Marker and Flag to have a sight of what history books have been teaching us.

 The Battle of Binakayan Monument pays homage to the fierce battle between the Spanish colonizers and the Filipino soldiers in Kawit on November 9-11, 1896.
 With General Emilio Aguinaldo leading the force, this major battle became one of the defining moments of our ancestors’ victory in their struggle for Philippine independence.
 While the battle of Binakayan was happening, other key battles also took place in other nearby surrounding areas, including Dalahican, Noveleta, Imus, and Bacoor.
 The success of these simultaneous battles put the operations of the Spanish army on hold for more than a month.